JonasLopez/Hedgemony/README.md

 1. Check for the two base cases: if the explorer is on the treasure or in a wall. <br />
     if true: executes base case. <br />
     if false: continue algorithm.
-2. Save the current position of the explorer to a 2d array showing its position in the maze.
+2. Save the current position of the explorer showing its position in the maze.
-3. Invoke the recursive abstraction, starting with the stepping stone of the explorer, check if it is a legal stepping stone to move to.
+3. Invoke the recursive abstraction, starting with the stepping stone to the east of the explorer and going counter-clockwise, check if it is a legal stepping stone to move to.
+If the stepping stone is legal to move to, then move to it, and repeat from step 2 by saving the current position of the explorer showing its position in the maze.
 (Legal elements for movement are not part of the path the explorer has already moved through and also not part of a wall.)
-4. Check the adjacent stepping stones.
-If the stepping stone is legal to move to, then move to it, and repeat from step 2.
-5. If there is a dead end reached, then go back to the stepping stone where the decision was made.
+5. If there is a dead end reached, then recursively backtrack by going back to the previous saved position of the explorer.

 ## class(es), with fields and methods